Skip to content

 Case recommendation systems

 The Supreme People’s Court National Judicial AI Platform is an infrastructure built on massive, authoritative and high-quality judicial data, having gathered 320 million pieces of legal information including court rulings, cases and legal opinions.
 The platform can integrate vast information and quickly generate content in accordance with a user’s requirements, as it is able to understand legal terms and logical reasoning.
 The platform can analyse and compare information from a large number of electronic files, with a quicker response to catch key points and extract outlines.
-Based on currently available public information, it remains uncertain whether this system will be deployed across all courts nationwide, though other courts have adopted similar models.
 The Shenzhen Intermediate Court’s AI-Assisted Trial System Version 1.0, launched in 2024, uses the Supreme People’s Court’s AI model as its underlying infrastructure, while also incorporating its own research and development.
+More recent reporting indicates that the Shenzhen system has since been incorporated by the Supreme People's Court into the national unified case-handling platform, and is expected to be ruled out nationwide after pilot-operation in 23 courts.

 AI-driven warning platform